When planning a memorable family gathering or group reunion, budgeting is an essential aspect of your preparation

 - Taxes to pay on all purchases

-The list continues, so be sure to do all your research and be prepared with your budget!
+The list continues, so be sure to do all your research and be prepared with your budget.

-8. Remember the Miscellaneous Items
+8. Account for Miscellaneous Items

 Even if your family and friends are a laugh-a-minute bunch, you’ll need to plan for some additional entertainment.
 Planning ahead allows you to find the right entertainment options for your budget.
 But you can also keep the costs down by using various digital options instead of hiring vendors.

 With that option available, there’s still something magical about having professionals at your event.
 Consider hiring some (or all) of the following: